TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 ### Timing Binds
 A couple of shortcuts I use for more efficient timing, especially when timing to video.
 None of this is groundbreaking, but most of these were things I didn't find elsewhere, at least in this exact form.
-- Snapping start or end to video **while keeping lines joined**
+- Snapping start or end to video **while keeping lines joined**.
-- A version of [The0x539's JoinPrevious](https://github.com/The0x539/Aegisub-Scripts) that uses the current audio selection instead of the line's time
+- A version of [The0x539's JoinPrevious](https://github.com/The0x539/Aegisub-Scripts) that uses the current audio selection instead of the line's commited time.
+That is, it works without needing to commit the change if autocommit is disabled.
 - A version of Aegisub's "Shift selection so that the active line starts at the video frame" that shifts by frames instead of by milliseconds.
+- A version of the above macro that shifts all lines whose starting time is larger than or equal to the current line together with the selection.
+This is useful when retiming subtitles after scenes have been cut out of or added to the video.

 For reference, I usually time without TPP and without autocommit, but with "Go to next line on commit" on.
 I use this script together with [PhosCity's](https://github.com/PhosCity) Bidirectional Snapping